Queensland Rental Reforms Will Make It Harder To Refuse Pets

 Getty

-New reforms coming into effect from October 1 will making owning a pet in Queensland rentals easier for tenants.
+New reforms coming into effect from October 1 will make owning a pet in Queensland rentals easier for tenants.

 The three-phase process came into effect in October last year, with the first phase allowing victims of domestic violence to end tenancies and get their bond back.